trambarhq/trambar/docs/user-guide.md

 #### Post

-A **post** is a message you wish to share with others.
+A **Post** is a message you wish to share with others.
 It might contain ideas or observations about the project.
 It might be a question.
 It might be a video depicting an software defect--or your cat doing something funny.